 1 No progress made toward this competency and outcome elements.
 2 Minimal progress made toward this competency and outcome elements.
 3 Expected progress made toward this competency and outcome elements.
 4 Student demonstrated mastery of this competency and outcome elements.

 If students do not participate in learning experiences related to given elements during an annual review period, faculty do not rate those elements.
 Students who do not achieve a rating of 3 or higher are placed on an action plan to assist the student in progressing toward achievement of Program elements and competencies.
-After all learning experiences associated with a competency are completed, students are required to achieve a rating 4.
-Failure to do so will result in an action plan.
+After all learning experiences associated with a competency are completed, students are expected to achieve a rating of 4.